Caring for the Land

 Emma Goodyer, IUCN UK Peatland Programme Leader

-We will work with agricultural partners to explore how we can make sure our barley, and the other cereals we use for producing Scotch Whisky, become Net Zero.
-Agricultural emissions are some of the hardest to reduce.
-We will work collaboratively to help find sustainable solutions.
-Achieving this ambition will help the farming industry meet tough challenges, while safeguarding our industry’s future growth.
+We will work with agricultural partners to explore how we can make sure our barley, and the other cereals we use for producing Scotch Whisky, support our Net Zero ambition and improve environmental management on farms.
+Agricultural emissions are some of the hardest to reduce, but are important to tackle in our journey to Net Zero.
+We are collaborating with farmers and maltsters to help find sustainable solutions through research and development, while exploring new technologies and techniques that reduce emissions and improve environmental performance whilst still delivering high quality cereals for use in the malting process.

 The MAGB supports the publication of the Scotch Whisky Industry Sustainably Strategy 2040 which it considers as ambitious and in line with government targets to achieve net zero carbon emissions.
 As a major supplier to the scotch whisky industry, the sustainability goals within the malting sector are crucial to helping SWA achieve its targets.